fmedery/k3s-RaspberryPi/README.md

 * I want to be able to speed up the process of installing and configuring the OS on each SD CARD.
 * I install zeronf package to be able to connect to each node easily.
 * I use a Mac.
-* I live in Canada so Hardware list is for people living in Canada.
+* I live in Canada so the hardware can be bought in Canada.

 # Hardware
 * Raspberry Pi 3 Model B+: